Urena lobata: Aguaxima in L'Encyclopédie

-In the Encyclopédie ou Dictionnaire raisonné des sciences, des arts et des métiers (Vol. 1 [1751], p.
-191), Denis Diderot's article about the plant is listed under the heading Aguaxima, a common Portuguese name for the plant.
-The entry is notable not for its one-sentence description of its subject ("Aguaxima, a plant growing in Brazil and on the islands of South America."), but for Diderot's editorializing that follows it.
+In the 1751 reference work Encyclopédie (Vol. 1, p.
+191), Denis Diderot wrote an entry about the plant under Aguaxima, a common Portuguese name for it.
+The entry is notable not for its one-sentence description ("Aguaxima, a plant growing in Brazil and on the islands of South America."), but for Diderot's editorializing that follows it.
 Frustrated by the uselessness of such a poor article, he muses about what audience it could possibly serve.
 His conclusion is a succinct critique of the popular assumption that encyclopedias should be measured according to their breadth or comprehensiveness rather than quality.